 Decorative contact lenses allow you to change your eye color and are often used as everyday fashion accessories.
 They are also often used as temporary decorations, like to make your eyes look creepy for Halloween.
 You may pick some up at your local costume store or order them from an online retailer.
 People wear them for different purposes all the time, but these contact lenses are not meant to be worn without a proper prescription and fitting by an eye doctor.

 Yes, you read that correctly — decorative contacts need to be professionally fit and prescribed before you pop them in your eyes.
-Unfortunately, decorative contact lenses are available without a prescription at many Halloween and novelty stores, convenience stores, through street vendors, and even at flea markets and online, but all of these places that sell decorative lenses to you without a proper eye exam or prescription are selling them illegally and your eyes could suffer some fairly consequences if you choose to purchase them from someone who is not an eye doctor.
+Unfortunately, decorative contact lenses are available without a prescription at many Halloween and novelty stores, convenience stores, through street vendors, and even at flea markets and online.
+However, all of these places that sell decorative lenses to you without a proper eye exam or prescription are selling them illegally.
+Your eyes could suffer some fairly consequences if you choose to purchase them from someone who is not an eye doctor.

 Risks of Non-Prescription Contact Lenses

 Why is wearing some cheap lenses you picked up at the store so dangerous?
-Well, decorative contact lenses are actual medical devices which are regulated by the FDA and require an eye exam by an eye doctor in order to fit the contacts to your eyes, wearing ones that you bought from a store without a prescription could cause serious harm to your eyes.
+Well, decorative contact lenses are actual medical devices which are regulated by the FDA.
+As such, they require an eye exam by an eye doctor in order to fit the contacts to your eyes.
+Wearing ones that you bought from a store without a prescription could cause serious harm to your vision.